How to tell if you have sexual tension with someone

 As certain hormones flood your body and your pulse quickens, your body temperature might start to rise.
 This means you might find yourself sweating a little, which can be a source of embarrassment and anxiety.
 You can’t stop yourself sweating, but you can load up on antiperspirant and breathe deeply to try and stabilise your temperature.

-9) An odd atmosphere
+9) There's a bit of an odd atmosphere

 Does the air feel heavy?
 Do your senses feel heightened?
 Sexual tension creates a physical response that makes it feel like the frequency in the room changes when you’re close to the person you’re attracted to.